nschlia/ffmpegfs/README.md

 News
 ----

+**Planned features**

+* Issue #63: Interesting feature request - hardware support for encoding and decoding.
+This will be added in the FB branch.
+Sounds like a very good idea as whenever more than two or three transcoder threads start it easily saturates all CPUs.
+Using hardware acceleration will speed that up a lot and reduce CPU load.
+* Currently I am preparing a Windows version, but this is going to take some time.
+I need to port the Fuse functionality to Windows which is quite a huge project in itself.

 **Version 1.99 released**

 This is going to be the V2.0 release, only bug fixes will go into this version, new features will be developed in seperate branches.
 If no big issues appear, this will be made V2.0 soon!

 **New in 1.99:**